mdabdulripon/Angular/README.md

 ### What is Object.create() method!
      The Object.create() method creates a new object with the specified prototype object and properties.

+### What is hoisting in JavaScript ?
+     Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.

+     var myVar = 'my value';
+     function () {
+          // var myVar // behind the scenes it is happing alert(myVar);
+          // myVar = 'Local value' //behind the scenes it is happing var myVar = 'Local value'
+          alert(myVar);
+     }

 <hr>